-Pakistan open to visa-free Sikh pilgrimage
+Pakistan ready for visa-free Sikh pilgrimage

 Tridivesh Singh Maini